marborkowski/nasa-space-apps-challenge/README.md

 Install Lungs Watcher on your smartphone

- 1. Open your favorite browser and enter one of the following URLs:
+ 1. Open your favorite browser and enter one of the following URLs (depending on the architecture of your smartphone):
 	 - https://s3-us-west-1.amazonaws.com/lungs-watcher/android/android-armv7-debug.apk
 	 - https://s3-us-west-1.amazonaws.com/lungs-watcher/android/android-x86-debug.apk
  2. Press **ENTER** on your virtual keyboard.
 Lungs Watcher will be installed on your smartphone.